Procurement arrangements applicable to Public-Private Partnerships (PPP) contracts financed under World Bank projects

-1. This note aims to provide guidance to staffs involved in preparing and providing implementation support to procurement of PPP contracts that are financed by the Bank by providing the interpretation of the policies.
+This note aims to provide guidance on procurement of PPP contracts that are financed by the Bank by providing the interpretation of the policies.

 II.
 Scope of PPPs related to this note

-3. The provisions of this note specifically apply to BOO/BOT/BOOT, concessions and similar kinds of private sector arrangements as have been mentioned in World Bank Procurement Guidelines (hereafter referred to as Procurement Guidelines).
+2. The provisions of this note specifically apply to BOO/BOT/BOOT, concessions and similar kinds of private sector arrangements as mentioned in World Bank Procurement Guidelines (hereafter referred to as Procurement Guidelines).

 III.
 Role of the Bank